MichaelAug/NixOS-Config/README.md

+## Directory Structure

+* **`configuration.nix` and `home.nix` in root of the project:**
+    Shared configurations across all hosts are stored in these files.

+* **`desktop` and `laptop` directories:**
+  Host-specific configuration files for the 'nix-desktop' and 'nix-laptop' hosts are contained in these directories.
+Each holds its configuration.nix and hardware-configuration.nix to tailor settings per device.

+* **`desktop_environments` directory:**
+  Houses a collection of available desktop environments, including GNOME, KDE, Hyprland, and potentially more.
+Each environment has its configuration.nix and home.nix.

+* **`scripts` directory:**
+  Stores miscellaneous scripts, offering additional functionalities or utilities for the system.

-## How to set up a machine with this config:
+## How to set up a machine with this config: ##

-**TODO**: add overview of config structure

 1. Install NixOS on your machine
-2. Add this to your /etc/nixos/configuration.nix:
+1. Add this to your /etc/nixos/configuration.nix:
     ```
     nix = {
     extraOptions = ''